 Vacations may be scheduled upon administrative approval.
 Such requests must be submitted to the supervisor at least two (2) weeks in advance.
 Upon request, the administrator may make an exception to this requirement for special circumstances.
-Requests for summer vacation shall be submitted to the supervisor by May 15 of the summer in question.

-Technology vacation requests must be submitted to the supervisor at least five days in advance.
+For requests during summer vacation, preference will be given to requests submitted prior to May 15.
+Except in limited circumstances, at the discretion of the direct supervisor, vacation shall not be granted during the one (1) week before and the one (1) week of the start of the school year, the last five days of the school year, nor shall vacation ordinarily be granted during a new employee's probationary period.